-A corporate client hired OpenCraft to develop Open edX®’s Completion API, which provides the often-requested ability to track a learner’s progress through each course by marking learning units as complete.
+A corporate client hired OpenCraft to develop the Open edX® platform’s Completion API, which provides the often-requested ability to track a learner’s progress through each course by marking learning units as complete.
 Along with visual indicators developed by edX, this feature helps learners keep track of their progress and allows them to resume their course at the last unit they completed.
-The Completion API was introduced in the Hawthorn version of Open edX.
+The Completion API was introduced in the Hawthorn version of the Open edX platform.

-OpenCraft led the development work for Open edX®’s Content Library feature, which allows instructors to create a library to build a pool of HTML components, problems, and video components for use in randomized assignments in their courses.
+OpenCraft led the development work for the Open edX® platform’s Content Library feature, which allows instructors to create a library to build a pool of HTML components, problems, and video components for use in randomized assignments in their courses.

-EdX hired OpenCraft to develop a large part of Shibboleth and SAML Single Sign-On support for Open edX®, allowing users to authenticate on the platform using a variety of identity providers.
+edX hired OpenCraft to develop a large part of Shibboleth and SAML Single Sign-On support for the Open edX® platform, allowing users to authenticate on the platform using a variety of identity providers.

 The Australian National University, Australia’s foremost public university, hired OpenCraft to develop a project called the XBlock Reporting Tool.
 The tool improves reporting functionalities for XBlocks, allowing course instructors to get more data about learners’ responses to problems and to preview and download detailed reports.
-OpenCraft also provides consulting services as needed for ANU’s in-house deployment of Open edX®.
+OpenCraft also provides consulting services as needed for ANU’s in-house deployment of the Open edX® platform.

 Harvard’s John F. Kennedy School of Government is one of the United States’ foremost public policy and public administration school.
 HKS hired OpenCraft to deploy and maintain their Evidence for Policy Design Online Learning Platform (EPoDx) based on the Open edX platform.
 The blended learning platform, utilizing custom data reports from Insights and the Analytics Pipeline, has been a success, bringing evidence-based teaching to thousands of public servants and policymakers so far.